KnutAM/FerriteAssembly.jl/docs/src/api.md

 ## State variables
 The initial state variables may vary depending on the position in the grid.
-Furthermore, the datastructure depends on the type of dof handler, so a convenience function exists that creates the correct variable
+Furthermore, the datastructure depends on the type of dof handler, so a convenience function exists that creates the correct variable structure.
 ```@docs
 create_states
+FerriteAssembly.create_cell_state
 ```

 ## `doassemble!`